kevin-44/WAX_Creator_API_Integration/README.md

 ### Create an Account

-You can create an OPSkins account by a) [signing in through Steam for the first time](https://opskins.com/?loc=login) or b) [entering your information in to a form](https://opskins.com/?loc=login&register):
+You can create an OPSkins account by [signing up with Facebook, Google, Steam, or E-mail](https://opskins.com/?loc=login&register):

 <img alt = "WAX All Access - Sign Up" src = "img/wax_allaccess_sign_up.png">